International Human Rights Law Summer School

 Many of the teaching rooms used for the programme are equipped with facilities that improve access for students with disabilities including lifts, access ramps and hearing loops.
 The Department can also provide reading materials in alternative formats (such as Braille or large print) and can arrange special examination provision.

-Prospective participants with mobility difficulties, visual or hearing impairments, or any other disabilities which require special arrangements, may want to make preliminary enquiries to the Oxford Programme Administrator at email@example.com or +44 (0)1865 270281 for further advice.
+Prospective participants with mobility difficulties, visual or hearing impairments, or any other disabilities which require special arrangements, may want to make preliminary enquiries to the Oxford Course Administrator at firstname.lastname@example.org or +44 (0)1865 270281 for further advice.